 Do You Put Vinyl Flooring Under Appliances?
 (Answered & Explained)

-Is It Safe to Put Vinyl Floor Under Appliances?
+Is It Safe to Put a Vinyl Floor Under Appliances?

-However, it is worth noting vinyl flooring is very sensitive to weight, temperature change, humidity, and sharp objects.
+But, it is worth noting that vinyl flooring is very sensitive to weight, temperature changes, humidity, and sharp objects.
 With that in mind, you must adopt different measures to keep your floor safe and improve its lifespan.

 Generally, it is risky to put a vinyl floor under appliances for the following reasons: